ivy3h/ivy3h.github.io/index.md

 I am a third-year undergraduate student at [South China University of Technology](https://www.scut.edu.cn/en/), majoring in Intelligent Manufacturing Engineering.
 I am fortunate to be advised by Prof. [Jianhua Tang](http://www2.scut.edu.cn/wusie_en/2020/0425/c25923a490121/page.htm).
 My research primarily focuses on Continual Learning now.
-I also have a keen interest in other areas such as AI4SCI and Natural Language Processing and aspire to explore a broader range of fields in the future.
+I also have a keen interest in other areas such as AI4SCI and natural language processing and aspire to explore a broader range of fields in the future.

 ## Research Interests